blackfengx/reel-review/docs/api-design.md

  * Response shape (JSON):
  ```
  {
-   "message": "Token has been successfully deleted and user has been logged out."
+   "message": "Token has been successfully deleted and user has been logged out. t"
  }